The do-it-yourself DIY phenomenon has made its way into the financial world and looks like it’s here to stay.

 Wealth management fintech is where you do all that with the help of technology such as robo advisors, portfolio management software, and digital communication channels.

-6 Uses of Wealth Management Fintech Advisors Need to Know
+6 Essential Uses of Wealth Management Fintech for Modern Advisors

 You can use fintech in wealth management to do the following…